Tencent/APIJSON/README-English.md

 ## <h2 id="4">4.
 Contributing<h2/>

-We are always looking for more developers to help implementing new features, fix bugs, etc. Please have a look at the [open issues](https://github.com/Tencent/APIJSON/issues) before opening a new one.<br />
+We are always looking for more developers to help implementing new features, fix bugs, etc. <br />
+Please have a look at the [open issues](https://github.com/Tencent/APIJSON/issues) before opening a new one. <br />

 Fork the project and send a pull request.<br />